DaiseyCode/lmwrapper/README.md

 - [X] Huggingface interface
 - [X] Huggingface device checking on PyTorch
 - [X] Move cache to be per project
+- [X] Redesign cache to make it easier to manage
+- [ ] OpenAI batching interface
 - [ ] Anthropic interface
-- [ ] Redesign cache to make it easier to manage
 - [ ] sort through usage of quantized models
-- [ ] async / streaming
+- [ ] Cost estimating (so can estimate cost of a prompt before running / track total cost)
 - [ ] Additional Huggingface runtimes (TensorRT, BetterTransformers, etc)
-- [ ] Cost estimating (so can estimate cost of a prompt before running / track total cost)
+- [ ] async / streaming (not a top priority for research use cases)